Read time 10 minutes

 Method #1 Export Using Windows Live Mail

 Windows Live Mail has the export functionality to directly export WLM mail items either to Microsoft Exchange or in MS WLM format on the same computer.
-But, if you need to export the emails to the Outlook application on a different system, you would have to adjust the process a little bit.
-And make sure that there are no running instances of Outlook application during the process.
+But, if you need to export the emails to the Outlook application on a different system, you would have to work around the process a little bit.
+And ensure there are no running instances of Outlook application during the process.

-The detailed steps to export items to MS Exchange are outlined below.
+The detailed steps to export items to MS Exchange are given below.

 - Launch the Windows Live Mail email client and click on File > Export email > Email messages.